ozyurtf/gpu-programming/README.md

 So if the memory bandwidth is saturated, this means that GPU is unable to read/write data as quickly as it can process it and this causes to bottleneck in performance.
 This problem can be solved with using data compression techniques, GPUs with higher memory bandwidth or optimizing memory access patterns.

-### Lecture 1 Notes - Start
+#### Lecture 1 Summary

 - Communication and memory access are very expensive
 - Sometimes recomputation is less expensive than sending data from multicore to GPU
 - We need to optimize communication and memory - not computation
-- Accelerator is a chip that is designed to execute speical type of applicaiton very fast and very efficient.
+- Accelerator is a chip that is designed to execute speical type of application very fast and very efficient.
 But it is pretty bad for other tasks.
 GPU is one of these accelerators.
 It can execute other applications but it is pretty bad.
 - The cache in the multicore CPU takes 70% of the space.
 This is not what we want in GPU.
 - Relationship between clock speed and performance.
 - Pim (processing in memory)